MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/Transaction.md

 # Transaction

+Latest version (0.8.1)of the json entity definition is available on GitHub (<a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/Transaction.cdm.json" target="_blank">Link on GitHub</a>).
 Transactions (also referred to as donations) represent payments from the donor, contact, account or organization to the nonprofit.
 Transaction records must track valuable information about the gift or items transferred from a constituent to a nonprofit organization.
 Critical transaction information to capture and provide audit capabilities around include what payment method was used, what channel the gift came in through, whether an adjustment was made (and on what date for what amount?), when was the transaction received vs. processed vs. reconciled and more.
-Latest Version: 0.8.1
-<a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/Transaction.cdm.json" target="_blank">Entity definition</a> on GitHub.

-## Instances
+### Instances

 nonProfit/Transaction

-## Traits for Transaction
+### Traits

 - **is.CDM.entityVersion**
   <table><tr><th>Parameter</th><th>Value</th><th>Data type</th><th>Explanation</th></tr><tr><td>versionNumber</td><td>0.8.1</td><td>string</td><td>semantic version number of the entity</td></tr></table>